TYPESAFE-RUSTY/contribute-to-this-repo/README.md

 That's it.
 You have done it!
 You have now contributed to open source on GitHub.

-You have added code to a live web page: [Contribute-to-this-repo]()
+You have added code to a live web page: [https://typesafe-rusty.github.io/contribute-to-this-repo/](https://typesafe-rusty.github.io/contribute-to-this-repo/)

 Your changes **won't be visible immediately**; first they have to be reviewed, accepted, and merged by the project maintainer.
 Once they are merged your card should be visible and live on the page.